omerfurkank/BookStore-OnionArchitecture/README.md

-development continues...

-A monolitic architecture project completed with advanced technologies.
+An onion architecture project completed with advanced technologies.

-BookApp includes a Web API and an MVC application consumed by Web API.
+BookApp includes a Web API and an MVC application consumed by API.

 BookApp backend side created that includes;
 - Clean Architecture